telerik/fiddler-everywhere-docs/security.md

 Sessions saved in the cloud will continue to exist locally through the **.fiddler** folder until they are explicitly removed.
 Removing the SAZ files from the **./fiddler** folder will remove their presence in the Fiddler Everywhere UI.

-- The only way to recover a deleted session from the Sessions list or a SAZ file that was explicitly deleted from the **.fiddler** folder is to download their cloud copy.
-Always consider using the Fiddler Everywhere cloud save as a backup option.
+- The only way to recover a deleted session from the Sessions list or a deleted SAZ file from the **.fiddler** folder is to download their cloud copy.
+Consider using the Fiddler Everywhere cloud save as a backup option.

 ### Sharing Traffic